Ladle (spoon)

-A ladle is a type of cooking implement used for soup, stew, or other foods.
+A ladle is a large, deep spoon, often used in the preparation and serving of soup, stew, or other foods.

 Although designs vary, a typical ladle has a long handle terminating in a deep bowl, frequently with the bowl oriented at an angle to the handle to facilitate lifting liquid out of a pot or other vessel and conveying it to a bowl.
-Some ladles involve a point on the side of the basin to allow for finer stream when pouring the liquid; however, this can create difficulty for left handed users, as it is easier to pour towards oneself.
-Thus, many of these ladles feature such pinches on both sides.
+Some ladles have a lip on the side of the ladle's bowl to allow for a finer stream when pouring the liquid; however, this can create difficulty for left-handed users as it is easier to pour towards oneself.
+Thus, many of these ladles feature such lips on both sides.

-In modern times ladles are usually made of the same stainless steel alloys as other kitchen utensils; however, they can be made of aluminium, silver, plastics, melamine resin, wood, bamboo or other materials.
+In modern times, ladles are usually made of the same stainless steel alloys as other kitchen utensils; however, they can be made of aluminium, silver, plastics, melamine resin, wood, bamboo, or other materials.
 Ladles are made in a variety of sizes depending upon use; for example, the smaller sizes of less than 5 in in length are used for sauces or condiments, while extra large sizes of more than 15 in in length are used for soup or punch.

-In ancient times ladles were often made from plants such as calabash (bottle gourd) or even sea-shells.